mattermost/docs/source/administration/plugins.rst

 Set Up Guide
 --------------

-To enable plugins, follow these two simple steps.
+To enable plugins go to **System Console > Plugins > Plugin Management** in versions after 5.12 or in prior versions, follow these two steps:

 1) Go to **System Console > Plugins (Beta) > Configuration**.
 Here you can enable plugins.
 2) Go to **System Console > Plugins (Beta) > Management** to manage your plugins, including: